Frequently Asked Questions

 Yes!
 Most images are available for purchase.
 Sometimes I share personal images on my blog, and those would not be for sale.
 But please ask me about what you're interested in.
 Visit my Custom Order page for info and to contact me.

-8x10 matted prints, larger unmatted prints, and premium gallery wrapped canvas.
+8x10 matted prints (these are being phased out in 2019), larger unmatted prints, and premium gallery wrapped canvas.
 Other items may become available.

 I do!
 It's called the LOVE YOUR ART warranty.
 I want you to be super happy with your artwork purchase.
 Basically, you have a 59 day money back guarantee.
 Some exclusions apply.
 Visit my Warranties page for details.

-- Can I find you at any art fairs or exhibits in the St. Cloud area?
+Can I find you at ART EVENTS or exhibits in the St. Cloud area?

 Art fairs are a great way to meet people and bring my artwork to you.
 Check my Art Fair Schedule page for info and dates.
 It would be so great if you stop by and say hi!

 If you mean are they exactly what I saw when standing there?
-The short answer, is no. As a fine art nature photographer, I am not limited to a literal interpretation of what is in front of me.
+The short answer, is no, as I’m not a documentary photographer.
+As an artist, I am not limited to a literal interpretation of what is in front of me.
 My nature photography is a combination of reality, and my vision and creativity.

 Most images, yes.
 Please contact me at firstname.lastname@example.org.